Introduction and Fact sheet

 Travel and Sightseeing

 Jamaica is a beautiful tropical island that recently welcomed over three million visitors from all over the world within one year.
-Jamaica is attractive to various types of tourists as places such as Port Royal, Rose Hall Great House and Spanish Town appeals to the history lovers while bird watching, river rafting and hiking appeals to the naturalist while the resort centers of Ocho Rios, Montego Bay and Negril appeal to those who came for the sun sea and sand.
+Jamaica is attractive to various types of tourists as places such as Port Royal, Rose Hall Great House and Spanish Town appeals to the history lovers while bird watching, river rafting and hiking appeal to the naturalist, for those very same naturalists, they might appreciate looking around at different exotic locations to continue bird watching and seeking adventure around the world you can continue looking about for your vext venture with someone like Costa Rica Focus and others depending on where your next vacation may be.
+While the resort centers of Ocho Rios, Montego Bay and Negril appeal to those who came for the sun sea and sand.
 Please visit the Jamaica Tourist Board website for full details about what Jamaica has to offer to visitors.

 Sports and Leisure